slatedocs/slate/source/includes/_pricing_tier.md

 > Make sure you replace <entity id> with the id for the entity associated to pricing tier to list.

-> Make sure you replace <entity type> as integer with the nunmber for the entity associated to pricing tier to list.
+> Make sure you replace <entity type> with the name of the entity associated to pricing tier to list.

-  -- 1 : Attendee type

 > Example of a successful (200) response: